Nurou/fullstack-1-8/README.md

 ---
 ## About Exercise submissions

-This repository is for parts 1-8 of the course.
+This repository covers parts 1-8 of the course.
 Each exercise has its own README with an image/gif demostrating the final result.

 ---